Lead Databases Β· Workflow

 Stack Notes

 Teams that define tiers in one platform and score accounts in another introduce sync lag that makes the tier label stale by the time routing fires.
 If your intent platform supports ICP filtering natively (6sense and Demandbase both do), run step 2 inside the same platform before exporting to CRM.
-Only export accounts that have already cleared both the intent and ICP gates.

 Frequently Asked Questions